boltlabs-inc/zip-spec/zip-bolt-support.rst

 **Note**: We assume P2WSH as it enforces transaction non-malleability and allows unconfirmed transaction dependency chains.
 Another approach to transaction non-malleability would be acceptable.

 **Privacy Limitations**.
 With T-addresses, we give up the ability to hide the initial balance for the funding transaction and final balances when closing the channel.
-Channel opening and closing will be distinguishable on the network due to use of ``OP_BOLT`` opcodes.
+Channel opening will be distinguishable on the network due to use of ``OP_BOLT`` opcodes.

 4.1 Channel Opening
 -------------
 A channel is established when two parties successfully lock up funds in a multi-sig transparent address on the blockchain.
 The funds remain spendable by the customer in a commitment transaction that closes the channel and splits the funds as indicated by the last invocation of the (off-chain) pay protocol.
 The merchant can close the channel using their own commitment transaction, which claims the entire channel balance while giving the customer time to post the appropriate commitment transaction for closing.

-Alice and Bob first initialize the channel by generating their respective keypairs and computing the channel tokens for the initial wallet commitment.
+The customer and merchant first initialize the channel by generating their respective keypairs and computing the channel tokens for the initial wallet commitment.

-Alice (as customer) then creates a funding transaction that deposits ZEC to a 2-of-2 multi-signature transparent address using a pay-to-witness-script-hash (P2WSH) output (alternatively, a P2WPKH nested in a P2SH could work).
-Alice obtains a signature for the funding transaction and commitment transaction from Bob.
-Alice can then post the funding transaction to the blockchain.
+The customer then creates a funding transaction that deposits ZEC to a 2-of-2 multi-signature transparent address using a pay-to-witness-script-hash (P2WSH) output (alternatively, a P2WPKH nested in a P2SH could work).
+Alice obtains a signature for the funding transaction and commitment transaction from the merchant.
+The customer can then post the funding transaction to the blockchain.

-Once the funding transaction has been confirmed on the blockchain, Alice and Bob have effectively activated and established the channel.

 4.2 Funding Transaction
 -------------